plut/ConstructiveGeometry.jl/README.md

 Once this feature parity is achieved, we plan to move on to include more content (e.g. some of what is usually implemented library-side in OpenSCAD), such as:
- - I/O to more file formats (e.g. `png`, `ply`, etc.);
- - add more ways to generate surfaces (e.g. swung/swept surfaces);
  - add an annotation system to ease the design of complex models;
- - add an anchor system.
+ - add an anchor system;

-In the more remote future, we plan to examine whether it would be possible to replace polygons by e.g. NURBs to add even more features.
+ - use splines and NURBs to define models.

 ## Libraries used